 - PRECISE - For drawing you can create intricate details; for writing you can go really small with your font size.
 It is also perfect for use with rulers and stencils, making it ideal for precise work, structuring texts and taking notes.

 Planner Fineliner Pens $

-These pens are the Number 1 best seller on Amazon and are greatly loved among Bullet Journal community, since they have 4.8 rating by almost 2.5 k happy buyers.
+These pens are the Number 1 best seller on Amazon and are greatly loved among the Bullet Journal community since they have 4.8 rating by almost 2.5 k happy buyers.

 The pack has 18 pens, so it’ll give you all the basic color palette to play around with.

-Another way to add color to your Bullet Journal are markers, and it’s actually my favorite way, since with markers you can cover a wider amount of paper and they are perfect for coloring the doodles.
+Another way to add color to your Bullet Journal is markers, and it’s actually my favorite way since with markers, you can cover a wider amount of paper and they are perfect for coloring the doodles.